Envy Code R has been updated since this post.

 Comments are welcome but please bear in mind that Envy Code R is designed to look very close to Envy Code B so deviating from that further is unlikely right now.

 Finally please bear in mind that whilst Envy Code R is free-for-use it is copyrighted and as such it must not be redistributed, bundled or modified without permission at this time.
-Once all the issues are addressed I'll likely release the whole thing under a free/open licence.
+Once all the issues are addressed I’ll likely release the whole thing under a free/open license.

 This is simply because I do not wish people looking for this font in the future to be downloading older preview versions.